x-Ultra/Linux-sys_call_table-discoverer/README.md

 ```

 This means that the syscall\_adder has to know the number of parameters in order to create the appropiate macro.
 That's it.

+## Note

+The [previous version](https://github.com/x-Ultra/SyscallAdder) worked fine up to Kernel Versions 4.x.
+Thanks to [this project](https://github.com/FrancescoQuaglia/Linux-sys_call_table-discoverer), this module works for every version of the Linux Kernel.